UPDATE: Application link is now live. Click here to access our online application system.

 - Sudden or Unexpected Events: Environmental Recovery, Reorganization or Restoration

 We recognize that there are many potential projects with great applicability to socio-environmental problems that fall outside of these three Themes.
 Accordingly, SESYNC offers a limited number of opportunities for exciting and creative Pursuits that are not explicitly tied to a Theme (socio-environmental problem-focused).
-Researchers are encouraged to develop research questions and methods for results that will be applicable across multiple places and scales, and can inform decision makers.
+We are particularly interested in projects that address the following topics: S-E systems modeling; environmental and social implications of emerging gene editing technologies; and national ecosystem accounts.
+Pursuit applicants are encouraged to develop research questions and methods for results that will be applicable across multiple places and scales, and can inform decision makers.
 Projects that can bring together quantitative and qualitative data and knowledge are of special interest.
 Pursuit teams should be comprised of no more than 15 members who will meet at our Center in Annapolis for 3–4 meetings of approximately 3–5 days over a period of 2 years.

 Proposals must be uploaded to SESYNC’s online submission system by October 13, 2017 at 5:00pm Eastern Time.
-More details on the Pursuits RFP can be found here, and the link to apply is forthcoming.
+More details on the Pursuits RFP can be found here.

 Teams interested in applying for a Workshop, a single meeting of up to ~25 participants, may focus on a broad topic or a set of related topics relevant to socio-environmental synthesis.
 Workshops may summarize and/or synthesize the state of the topic and/or identify future directions that have the potential to lead to a larger synthesis effort.
 Workshop applications are not required to fall under a Theme.

 Proposals must be uploaded to SESYNC’s online submission system by October 13, 2017 at 5:00pm ET.
-More details on the Workshop RFP can be found here, and the link to apply is forthcoming.
+More details on the Workshop RFP can be found here.

 SESYNC also invites proposals for its Sabbatical, Policy & Practice, and Maryland Fellowships, in addition to its Short-Term Visitor and Short Course programs.
 Application instructions for each program can be found on our website.